alemar11/ios-watchos-tvos-macos-resources/README.md

 * [RetroTransition](https://github.com/wcgray/RetroTransition) - Fun implementations of UIViewControllerAnimatedTransitioning for 90s inspired transitions between view controllers.
 * [SamuraiTransition](https://github.com/hachinobu/SamuraiTransition) - a ViewController transition framework in Swift.
 * [SlideMenuControllerSwift](https://github.com/dekatotoro/SlideMenuControllerSwift)
+* [SpotifyPlayer](https://github.com/sgl0v/SpotifyPlayer) - This is the demo project of the article written in my blog.
+It shows how to create interactive animations using UIViewPropertyAnimator.
 * [SPStorkController](https://github.com/IvanVorobei/SPStorkController) - Modal controller as in mail or Apple music application.
 * [StatefulViewController](https://github.com/aschuch/StatefulViewController) - Placeholder views based on content, loading, error or empty states.
 * [SwiftPagingNav](https://github.com/aubrey/SwiftPagingNav) - A Twitter-like navigation bar and page viewer written in Swift.